anebz/cloud/Accreditations/aws_solutions_associate.md

 Step functions: serverless orchestration, coordinates AWS services into serverless workflows.

-### EMR

-Managed cluster platform for big data framework (Apache Hadoop, Spark).
-Processes and analyzes vast amounts of data.
-EMR can be used to transform and move large amounts of data into and out of other AWS datstores and dbs.

-### Glue

-AWS Glue is a serverless ETL service that crawls data, builds a data catalog, performs data preparation, transformation and ingestion.
-But doesn't allow the usage of big data frameworks.

-### Fargate
+### 1.4.
+Fargate

 Useful for microservices and launching containers in a serverless way, also helps with container cluster management.
-For ECS & Fargate, specify CPU and memory at the task definition
+For ECS & Fargate, specify CPU and memory at the task definition.

+### 1.5.
+Beanstalk

+PaaS service for webapps.
+Supports deployment from Docker containers.
+Capacity provisioning, load balancing, scaling and health monitoring are automatically handled.

-## X. Storage
+## 2. Storage

 ![image.png](http://media.tutorialsdojo.com/aws-storage-services.png)

-* Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads
+* Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads, useful for HPC.
+It has POSIX interface
 * Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations.
 Useful for app workloads that require shared file storage.
 * AWS Storage gateway: integrate the on-premises network to AWS but doesn't migrate apps, used for hybrid cloud storage.
 If using a fileshare in Storage Gateway, the on-premises systems are still kept.
 Enables Active Directory users to deploy storage on their workstations as a drive. mounted as a disk for on-premises desktop computers.
 To access the data moved to S3, use File Gateway, not S3 API.
-* AWS DataSync: upload all data to AWS, 100% cloud architecture. nothing stored on-prem.
-Used for replication of data to and from AWS storage services
+	- File Gateway: supports a file interface into S3, and you get a virtual software appliance on-prem.
+Supports protocols NFS and SBM
+	- Volume Gateway: cloud-backed storage volumes that you can mount as iSCSI devices from on-prem servers.
+		+ Cached volumes: store data in S3, copy of frequently accessed subsets on-prem
+		+ Stored volumes: store data on-prem, asynchronously backup snapshots to S3
+	- Tape Gateway: archive backup to Glacier
 * EFS: only supports Linux workloads, allow concurrent connections from multiple instances hosted on multiple AZs.
+* Neptune: graph database

 ---

+Migration:

 * AWS Snowball edge: type of Snowball device with on-board storage and compute power.
 Each Snowball Edge device can transport data at speeds faster than the internet.
 The AWS Snowball Edge device differs from the standard Snowball because it can bring the power of the AWS Cloud to your on-premises location, with local storage and compute functionality.
 Can't directly integrate backups to S3 Glacier, only to S3.
 * AWS Snowmobile exabyte-scale data transfer service.
 Up to 100PB per Snowmobile
+* AWS DataSync: upload all data to AWS, 100% cloud architecture. nothing stored on-prem.
+Used for replication of data to and from AWS storage services

+---

+To migrate databases to AWS, use Schema Conversion tool to convert the source schema and application code to match that of the target databse, and then use DB migration service to migrate data from the source db to target db.

-### X.Y.
+### 2.1.
 S3

-* Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
-It can recognize PII (personally identifiable info) or IP.
+Supports up to 3500 PUT and 5500 GET requests per second

 * Amazon Athena: analyze data directly in S3 using standard SQL.
 Can work on many objects
 * S3 select: retrieve only a subset of the object by using simple SQL expressions

 CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
 For instance, to add JavaScript to the webapp.

+Cross-region replication needs to have versioning enabled first.

 To make all objects public to the Internet, configure the bucket policy to set all objects to pubic read.
 Grant public access to the object when uploading it using the console.